KimChanghyun72/fastcampus-project-board/project-board/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.fasecampus.project-board' is invalid and this project uses 'com.fasecampus.projectboard' instead.
+* The original package name 'com.fastcampus.project-board' is invalid and this project uses 'com.fastcampus.projectboard' instead.

 # Getting Started